mhoye/10handover/README.md

 - [Mike Hoye](http://exple.tive.org/)
 - [Greg Wilson](http://third-bit.com/)

+This advice is for founders who are handing on their projects.

 1.  **Be sure you mean it.**
     Letting go will be hard on you, but not letting go will be even harder on your successors,